| |

 A Memoir

 David Plante was born and brought up in a French-speaking Catholic parish in Providence, Rhode Island, that was like an isolated fortress in Yankee New England.
 The nuns of the parish school wore long black veils and taught the children that they lived in le petit Canada, where they preserved the beliefs of le grand Canada, a country of suffering eased by miracles.
-An Evening at the Garden of Allah

 A Gay Cabaret in Seattle

 While the Seattle police vice squad provided protection, the country’s first gay-owned cabaret flourished in downtown Seattle at the close of World War II and for the next decade.
 This oral history of the performers’ lives provides rare insight into gay and lesbian culture that was mostly invisible in those years.
 Signed by Don Paulson and Roger Simpson.
-Bucolics

 Cascading from one page to another, the seventy poems in this collection read like a love song to creation.
 Manning extols the virtues of nature and its many gifts, and finds deep gratitude for the mysterious hand that created it all.
 Unpunctuated and untitled, the work wraps you in its reverie and reminds you of the many wonders all around us.
 Poetry like this is a celebration of life and language of everything that is.
-Blue Horses Rush In

 Poems & Stories